What are the SportMedBC InTraining clinics?

-It is very important that you fill out the medical/registraion form during the first session.
-Your Clinic Coordinator will distribute these forms on your first day at the clinic.
-The information you provide will be kept confidential and is required in order to minimize risk and help us to best meet your individual training needs.
+It is very important that you fill out the medical/registration form during the first session.
+Your Clinic Mentor will distribute these forms on your first day at the clinic.
+The information you provide will be kept confidential and is required to minimize risk and help us to best meet your individual training needs.

 Where do I register to join a clinic?

-You must officially register in an InTraining clinic to receive other program materials (apparel, log book, training resources, etc…).
+You must officially register in an InTraining clinic to receive other program materials.
 Registration can be completed through your clinic’s host centre, either online, over-the-phone, or in person.
 For more information on how to register for an InTraining Clinic, please click here

 I missed the first InTraining clinic session, can I still register to join the program?

-Space permitting, participants will be able to register for the clinics until Friday February 5, 2021.
+Space permitting, participants will be able to register for the clinics up until the 2nd or 3rd week depending on the InTraining program.
 Program fees will not be prorated.
-Individuals will not be allowed to enter the program beyond this date.
 It should be kept in mind however that those individuals who are not already active and have not been following the program, may disrupt the group and potentially injure themselves.